Existence of mASD connections on 4-manifolds with cylindrical ends: Gluing regular families

 \subsection{Immersion lemmas}

 Our ultimate goal is to show that the map $\Phi$ is an immersion.
 Recall this is made up of the maps $\mathcal{J}$ and $\mathcal{K}$, and hence of the maps $J, \xi, K, \zeta$ of Theorems \ref{thm:1} and \ref{thm:3}.
 Each of the four lemmas below establishes an estimate on the derivative of one of these latter four maps.
-To state the lemmas, we introduce the following seminorms on the tangent space $T_A \A^{1, p}(\mathcal{T}_\Gamma)$: Fix an open subset $U \subseteq X$ containing $\End \: X$ and let $W \in T_A \A^{1, p}(\mathcal{T}_\Gamma)$.
-Using the diffeomorphism $\iota$ from (\ref{eq:Dnorma}), we can write $W$ in terms of its coordinate components as
+To state the lemmas, we introduce the following seminorms on the tangent space $T_A \A^{1, p}(\mathcal{T}_\Gamma)$: Fix an open subset $U \subseteq X$ containing $\End X$ and let $W \in T_A \A^{1, p}(\mathcal{T}_\Gamma)$.
+Using the isomorphism (\ref{eq:Dnorma}), we can identify $W$ with a pair